Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-03.md

 Some additional rules to follow:

-1. **Do NOT use large fixed-width elements** - For example, if an image is displayed at a width wider than the viewport it can cause the viewport to scroll horizontally.
+1. **Do NOT use large fixed-width elements** - For example, if an image is displayed at a width wider than the viewport, it can cause the viewport to scroll horizontally.
 Remember to adjust this content to fit within the width of the viewport.

 2. **Do NOT let the content rely on a particular viewport width to render well** - Since screen dimensions and width in CSS pixels vary widely between devices, content should not rely on a particular viewport width to render well.